.png)

 “That’s not what I meant.
 You sure can turn anything around.”

-“Seriously man, you haven’t dated in forever.
-Come to think of it, you’ve never dated, unless I missed something.
+“Seriously, man, you haven’t dated in forever.
+Come to think of it, you’ve never really dated, unless I missed something.
 How do you manage to write bestselling romances?”

 “I’m just not interested.
 Who wants a one-night stand?
 Or to be someone’s holiday fling?
 Only tourists come through here.
 Not all of us are interested in tourists.”
 I looked at Locke pointedly.